castleproject/Windsor/docs/aspnetmvc-facility.md

 ## How does it work?

 The IControllerFactory governs the creation and disposal on controllers in the Mvc framework.
 Once you have created your container and registered your controllers, this facility will manage Resolve/Release for web requests.
+You can find an explanation of lifestyles [here](aspnet-lifestyles.md).

 ## What do I need to set it up?